Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, Asians, and Arab Americans account for large and growing shares of the economy and the electorate in Michigan.
-Immigrants (the foreign-born) make up 6.1% of the state’s population, and half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account 6% of all registered voters in the state.
+Immigrants (the foreign-born) make up 6.2% of the state’s population, and half of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 6.2% of all registered voters in the state.
 Immigrants are not only integral to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $20.2 billion in consumer purchasing power, and the businesses they own had sales and receipts of $11.6 billion and employed more than 84,000 people at last count.
-Michigan is also home to the largest proportion of Arab Americans in the country, who generate an estimated $544 million in state tax revenue each year.
-At a time when the economy is still recovering, Michigan can ill-afford to alienate such an important component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $21.6 billion in consumer purchasing power, and the businesses they own had sales and receipts of $11.6 billion and employed more than 84,000 people at last count.
+Michigan is also home to the highest proportion of Arab Americans in the nation, who generate an estimated $544 million in state tax revenue each year.
+As the economy continues to recover, Michigan can ill-afford to alienate such an important component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Michigan’s population and electorate.

-- 6% (or 331,841) of all registered voters in Michigan are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 6.2% (or 347,174) of all registered voters in Michigan were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by American Immigration Council .

 7% of Michiganders are Latino or Asian—and they vote.